mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 After adjusting the hostname, make sure to adjust your DNS records to point the domain to your server.

+**Note**: hosting Excalidraw client under a subpath (by configuring the `excalidraw_path_prefix` variable) does not seem to be possible due to Excalidraw's technical limitations.

 ### Extending the configuration

 There are some additional things you may wish to configure about the component.